users-alex/linux/README.md

 # develop in nodejs
 nvm use default
-npm i -g yarn
-npm i -g firebase-tools
+npm i -g yarn firebase-tools pm2 http-server

 # develop in golang
 gvm use latest